zaboople/essay/Software/ItsNotCode.md

 Consider a second, seemingly unrelated question: What do we mean by "code"?
 Computer programmers talk about "code" and "coding" (really, _encoding_) and accept this terminology without question.
 This is actually where all of our trouble begins, especially the trouble of separating "design" vs. "construction".

-## Minor History

-Most software engineers work in programming languages, not the actual machine language itself (e.g. the x86 instruction set).
+## The Birth of Software "Engineering"

+The first programmers worked directly with machine instruction sets, plugging in numeric instructions bit by bit, so to speak.
+It was tedious, so programming languages were gradually invented, starting in the 1950's.
 A compiler or interpreter program _automatically_ does the job of translating the programming language statements into machine language, usually in just a few moments on modern computer hardware.
-As a result, many computer programmers don't understand machine language because they don't _need_ to, and they often don't understand how the machine even works; they may be aware that the machine doesn't know what common programming idioms like a "function", a "class", a "for-loop", etc. actually *are*, although most computer science curriculums at universities have one or more courses on computer architecture, compiler design, etc, which can help a lot.
+As a result, many computer programmers don't understand machine language because they don't _need_ to, and they often don't understand how the machine even works.
+They may or may not be aware that the machine doesn't know what common programming idioms like a "function", a "class", a "for-loop", etc. actually *are*, although most computer science curriculums at universities have one or more courses on computer architecture, compiler design, etc, which can help a lot.
 Learning assembly language is a pretty good shortcut, if nothing else.

-The first computers didn't have programming languages.
-Programmers worked in numeric machine code directly, and it was very painstaking work at that.
-In fact it was designated as "women's work" akin to typing, sewing, and such, and given to the ladies so that men could focus on the business of making clever computer hardware.
-Almost all of the first programmers were women (Ada Lovelace is usually credited as the very first), until the men apparently realized that the ladies were having too much fun.

-## The Birth of Software "Engineering"

-Even after the advent of programming languages, various critics watched the programmers at work, and pointed out that the programmers were engaged in "construction" without any kind of diagrams or blueprints.
+After the advent of programming languages, various critics watched the programmers at work, and pointed out that the programmers were engaged in some kind of "construction" without any diagrams or blueprints.
 Extending the engineering analogy from other trades to programming, the finger of accusation declared: _Aha - Construction without design!_ This worked out nicely for the critics, who happily volunteered to take charge of this design problem and rectify it - for a hefty fee, of course, since proper engineers often earn more than construction workers.
 Some elevated themselves to the position of _architect_, the grandest engineer of all, so to speak.
 Then they set about the task of making _diagrams_.

 This resulted in many, many pages of diagrams needed to describe a few pages of programming language text, which made for a lot of work, because drawing things takes a lot of time.
 Worse yet, the act of drawing didn't actually do anything to ensure the program would work, which meant that upon testing there was quite a bit of "Back to the drawing board," as they say.
 The more advanced computer-aided-design tools employed an idea of "round-trip engineering", where the drawing could automatically translate to the intended programming language statements and back - well, most of the time, sort of...